Born in 1981, Johann Merrich is an Italian electronic musician, freelance composer and researcher on electronic music history active since 2000.

 Merrich is an active researcher on the effort of women in electronic music history; she loves to spread the knowledge on experimental music and to engage new audiences throughout workshops, lectures, listening sessions and dj-sets.

 She is interested in raising public awareness on environmental issues by using electronic music; for this reason in 2015 she started an ongoing series of soundworks called Geography of human violence.
-The first sound installation, Dall’orlo il ghiaccio fece crich più forte, was made of a single audio track composed with the sounds of some geophones installed by Aquased, a hydrometric station at Ponte Stelvio tha allows monitoring alpine streams to understand the effects of climate change.
-The second step of “Geography of human violence” has been called Mechanical Vibrations, a contemporary requiem for the city of Venice premiered at the Venice International Performance Art Week in December 2016.
+The first sound installation, Dall’orlo il ghiaccio fece crich più forte, was made of a single audio track composed with the sounds of some geophones installed by Aquased, a hydrometric station at Ponte Stelvio that allows monitoring alpine streams to understand the effects of climate change.
+The second step of Geography of human violence has been called Mechanical Vibrations, a contemporary requiem for the city of Venice premiered at the Venice International Performance Art Week in December 2016.
 The third part, Venus before Venus has been performed at the French Pavilion, Venice Art Biennale, Giardini, Venice in summer 2017.

 In summer 2017 she has been among the artists invited to work at Studio Venezia, 57 Venice Biennale, art installation by Xavier Veilhan at the French Pavilion.